SBVarunJain/Atlana_interview/README.md

 ### Executing program

+* First ensure that the cnpj-qsa copy.zip file is in the same directory as the ingest / query python files
-* the "altana" parquet file is already included but you may execute the altana_ingest.py file to read the zip and create/update the parquet file
+* Run the Ingest file to process the zip folder and create the parquet file
 * execute the query.py file and follow the instructions prompted on the screen